thgier/PotatoPresenter/README.md

 ## Stuff

-Implemented with C++, the Qt Framework and the KTextEditor.
+Implemented with C++ and the Qt5 Framework.
+Uses the KTextEditor, Antlr4 and the Breeze icons.

 Work in progress, application is not finished yet.
-Formula support only works on Linux, needs: LaTeX, dvisvgm.
+Formula support needs: LaTeX, dvisvgm.